 We’re adding a simple cycle natural gas turbine to the Yellowhead Power Station.
-This will be the facility’s fourth turbine and will produce an additional 46 megawatts of power — enough to power 46,000 homes.
+This will be the facility’s fourth turbine and will produce an additional 46 megawatts of power.
+This will generate equal to what is needed to power 46,000 homes in Saskatchewan.

 We expect the unit will be in-service in December 2025.